Plymouth Dentistry Interview Questions

 →Can I appeal the decision of the Plymouth Dentistry interview?

-Yes, you can appeal the decision of the Plymouth Dentistry interview if you believe that the decision was unfair or if there were procedural errors.
-You should contact the university’s admissions office for more information on the appeals process.
+Yes, you can appeal the decision if you think it was unfair or if there were procedural errors.
+Contact the university’s admissions office for details on how to proceed with an appeal.